Porsche Macan review

 GTS cars get 20-inch alloys and bespoke styling, while LED headlights are standard, helping to improve vision at night and therefore safety.

 You can up the luxury even further through the addition of things like the optional Light Comfort package, which features ambient LED lighting throughout the cabin for a really classy, night-time glow.

 Porsche always fares well in our Driver Power satisfaction surveys, and this year it finished sixth.
-Although the Macan has been on sale for less than a year, it’s loosely based on the Audi Q5, which is a relatively reliable 4x4.
-So, with Porsche’s solid dependability, it shouldn’t give you many ownership headaches.
-If it does, the brand’s dealer network was voted the third best in the UK last year, so you should get good service.
+The Macan is loosely based on the Audi Q5, which is a relatively reliable 4x4.
+The Audi finished 92nd in our Top 200 cars to live with, so with Porsche’s solid dependability, the Macan shouldn’t give you many ownership headaches.
+If it does, the brand’s dealer network was voted the eighth best in the UK last year, so you should get good service.